lukeoestreich24-pixel/GeoPulse/README.md

 # GeoPulse 🌍

-> Real-time global geopolitical risk tracker — powered by GDELT, Next.js 14, and Supabase.
+> Real-time global geopolitical risk tracker — powered by GDELT, Next.js 14, and Supabase!

 GeoPulse displays a live heatmap of geopolitical risk by country.
 It fetches data from the [GDELT Project](https://www.gdeltproject.org/) every hour, calculates risk scores, and shows them on an interactive map with per-country event breakdowns.